UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 ```

 The preferred definition for sets in the library, `is-set` are types whose
-identity types are propositions in the previous sense.
-While this is also true
+identity types are propositions in the preferred sense of the library.
+While the
-for the definitions used in the article, we note that it does not extend one
+same relation holds for the definitions used in the article, we note that it
-dimension lower to contractible types as our scheme does.
+does not extend one dimension lower to contractible types as our scheme does.

 ```agda
 open import foundation-core.sets using